libretime/libretime/docs/features.md

 build playlists or smart blocks and manage media files (upload, edit metadata, manage advertisements) at the station or via the Internet.

-The scheduler in LibreTime has a calendar view, organized by months, weeks and days.
-Here the program editors can schedule playlists and shows for their broadcast station.
+The scheduler in LibreTime has a calendar view, organized by months, weeks or days.
+Program editors can schedule playlists and shows here for their broadcast station.
 In some scenarios, the transmitter is situated outside the reach of the broadcaster and all program management has to be maintained through the web interface.
 Possible reasons for this scenario might be of a